 The College is a participant in the Local Government Investment Pool as authorized by Chapter 294, Laws of 1986, and is managed and operated by the Washington State Treasurer.
 The State Finance Committee is the administrator of the statute that created the pool and adopts rules.
-The State Treasurer is responsible for establishing the investment policy for the pool and reviews the policy annually and proposed changes are reviewed by the LGIP advisory Committee.
+The State Treasurer is responsible for establishing the investment policy for the pool and reviews the policy annually and proposed changes are reviewed by the LGIP Advisory Committee.

 Investments in the LGIP, a qualified external investment pool, are reported at amortized cost which approximates fair value.
 The LGIP is an unrated external investment pool.
-The pool portfolio is invested in a manner that meets the maturity, quality, diversification and liquidity requirements set forth by GASB 79 for external investment pools that elect to measure, for financial reporting purposes, investments at amortized costs.
-The LGIP transacts with its participants at a stable net asset value per share of one dollar, which approximates amortized cost.
+The pool portfolio is invested in a manner that meets the maturity, quality, diversification, and liquidity requirements set forth by GASB 79 for external investment pools that elect to measure, for financial reporting purposes, investments at amortized costs.
 The LGIP does not have any legally binding guarantees of share values.
 The LGIP does not impose liquidity fees or redemption gates on participant withdrawals.